cosmos/ibc/spec/app/ics-100-fungible-token-swap-s16/README.md

 }
 ```

 Both the source chain and destination chain maintain separate orderbooks.
-Created orders are saved in both source chain and destination chain.
+Orders are saved in both source chain and destination chain.

 ```typescript
 enum Status {